jamesaoverton/obo-tutorial/docs/using-and-reusing.md

 Labels are important, but the definition is even more important, so don't stop at reading the label!

-OBO ontology terms usually have an `rdfs:label` and an "editor preferred term" (annotation using `obo:IAO_0000111`) with the same string.
+OBO ontology terms all have an `rdfs:label`.
+Some OBO ontologies use the IAO [editor preferred term](http://purl.obolibrary.org/obo/IAO_0000111) annotation to store the unique label, so that the `rdfs:label` can be changed to an alternative term suitable for particular use cases.
 There are also [naming conventions](http://www.obofoundry.org/wiki/index.php/Naming) for OBO terms, and an [IAO ontology metadata](https://code.google.com/p/information-artifact-ontology/wiki/OntologyMetadata) page.

 ### Textual Definitions